panrg/path-properties/draft-enghardt-panrg-path-properties.md

 # Dynamic Properties

 Dynamic path properties relate to a path segment with respect to the transmission of an individual packet or of a flow over this path segment.
-Properties related to a path element which constitutes single layer 2 domain are abstracted from the used physical and link layer technology, similar to {{RFC8175}}.
+Properties related to a path element which constitutes a single layer 2 domain are abstracted from the used physical and link layer technology, similar to {{RFC8175}}.

 Typically, Dynamic Properties can only be approximated and sampled, and might be made available in an aggregated form, such as averages or minimums.
 Dynamic Path Properties can be measured by the endpoint itself or somethere in the network.